Blendify/blender-manual/blender_docs/manual/animation/armatures/structure.rst

 Armatures mimic real skeletons.
 They are made out of bones, which are (by default) rigid elements.
-But you have more possibilities than with real skeletons: In addition to the "natural" rotation of bones, you can also translate and even scale them!
+But you have more possibilities than with real skeletons: In addition to the "natural" rotation of bones, you can also move and even scale them!
 And your bones do not have to be connected to each other;
 they can be completely free if you want.
 However, the most natural and useful setups imply that some bones are related to others, forming so-called "chains of bones", which create some sort of "limbs" in your armature, as detailed in `Chains of Bones`_.